CLA10LAW10/Raspberry-Pi-Pico/README.md

 # Raspberry-Pi-Pico
-Proximity Sensor using an untrasonic sensor and a Raspberry Pi Pico W
+Proximity Sensor using an untrasonic sensor and a Raspberry Pi Pico W!